 And I wanted to say thank you – to someone – for the doll.

-Forthcoming book due 2020: On the Edge of a Young Country: Travel and Discovery in Western Ukraine.
+Forthcoming book due 2020: Travels in a Young Country: Discovering Past and Present in Western Ukraine.

 “Don’t forget to look after your bag and watch out for thieves!”